 I noticed the similarities of names of Bes and Basil.
 Our Ancestors have often hidden our knowledge in children's stories and characters to engage our memories to hold onto and "Re-Member" wisdom.
 The similarities in the spiritual properties found in the old knowledge of herbs and their medicinal and healing applications were often the only remedies for people with no access to doctors or hospitals.
 These characters represent our mother wisdom that was passed down from generation to generation.

-Found in Wikipedia: Bes (pron.: /bɛs/; also spelled as Bisu) is an Kemetic (Ancient "Egyptian") Icon, symbolized as a protector of households, and in particular, of mothers and children and childbirth.
+Found in Wikipedia: Bes (pron.: /bɛs/; also spelled as Bisu) is a Kemetic (Ancient "Egyptian") Icon, symbolized as a protector of households, and in particular, of mothers and children and childbirth.
 Bes later came to be regarded as the defender of everything good and the enemy of all that is bad.
-While past studies identified Bes as a Middle Kingdom import from Nubia, more recent research indicates that he was present in Egypt since the start of Old Kingdom.
-Mentions of Bes can be traced to pre-dynastic Nile Valley cultures; however his form appears to be found all over the world.
+While past studies identified Bes as a Middle Kingdom import from Nubia, more recent research indicates that he was present in Egypt since the start of the Old Kingdom.
+Mentions of Bes can be traced to pre-dynastic Nile Valley cultures; however, his form appears to be found all over the world.

 Bes is the spiritual protector, promoter and healer of the home and family.
 He/She encourages fertility and watches over and teaches parents and children in their growth and development.
 Bes holds all of the wisdom and knowledge of the earth.
 She knows the cycles of time and the seasons.
 She knows the healing properties of all herbs.
 She is familiar with the gardens, forests, animals, insects, lakes, rivers, mountains and caves.
-She knows the prayers, chants, lyrics, limericks, lullabies, the bedtime stories, dances, mathematics, letters, formulas, recipes and words of power.
-He symbolizes the Shaman healer of the Nome or Klan.
+She knows the prayers, chants, lyrics, limericks, lullabies, bedtime stories, dances, mathematics, letters, formulas, recipes, and words of power.
+Bes epitomizes the Shaman healer of the Nome or Klan.
 He is chemistry and physics.
 She represents the Sage, guardian and spiritual intuitive energy to ward off hostile energy from your family, life, home, office or wherever it is present.
-Bes controls The weather, the rain and the wind, the earthquakes and volcanic eruptions.
+Bes controls The weather, the rain, and the wind, the earthquakes and volcanic eruptions.
 Bes is Majic.
 He loves gold and can draw wealth and prosperity to the home.
 You can find this symbolic image of Bes all over the world.
 The earliest images of Elves, Trolls, Leprechauns, Fairies and Gnomes from all over the world were Black.
 The people are all characteristic and symbolic of our ancient Ancestors -the Twa and Khoisan (also known as "Pigmy") Mother and Father, with their history and wisdom of nature and the universe.